microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 az login --tenant 99999999-9999-9999-9999-999999999999
 ```

-After running the command, it should show the following message:
+After running the command, we see the following message:

 ```text
 The default web browser has been opened at https://login.microsoftonline.com/99999999-9999-9999-9999-999999999999/oauth2/v2.0/authorize.
 Please continue the login in the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with `az login --use-device-code`.